jpvantassel/python3-course/3_Modules_and_Packages/modules.md

 ## Why Modules

-Python modules allow code to be written in multiple files which keeps the main file (i.e., the one the user interacts with) clean and easy to use.
-Since the code has already been broken (i.e., factored) into multiple files each pertaining to a particular purpose, modules encourage and simplify code reuse.
+Python modules allow code written in one file to be imported into another.
+The ability to import code into one main file allows it to be kept clean of excess function and class definitions, thereby allowing the user to focus on _what_ the program is doing rather than _how_ it is being done.
+Additionally, since the code has already been broken into multiple files with each file containing code pertaining to a particular purpose, modules encourage and simplify code reuse.

 ## Basic Usage

 To see the benefits of modules, we need to first have a snipped of code that we think we may want to reuse in the future.
-A good example of this would be root finders.
-So we will create a module called `rootsearch.py` with a simple bisection functions.
+For this example we will use root search algorithms, specifically a simple bisection routine.
+Since our file will contain root search algorithms we name our moduel `rootsearch.py`.
+Its contents are show below.

 > rootsearch.py